 Madeline Island School of the Arts in La Pointe, Wis.
 From May through October, this school on a restored dairy farm offers five-day classes in photography, drawing, painting, fiber arts and writing.

 Students stay in four-room cottages next to woods and meadows.
 Breakfast and lunch is included in the rates.
 The campus is disabled-accessible.

-Dillman's Bay Resort in Lac du Flambeau .
-From May through September, this resort brings in professional instructors to teach Creative Workshops on painting, writing, photography, fiber arts, wood carving and other pursuits.
+Dillman's Bay Resort in Lac du Flambeau.
+From May through September, this resort brings in professional instructors to teach workshops on painting, writing, photography, fiber arts, wood carving and other pursuits.

 Classes in rosemaling, woodworking, fiber arts, fine arts, food traditions and knifemaking and blacksmithing fill quickly, especially those taught by instructors brought in from Norway.